c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 ::

-  chipseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readsets.chipseqTest.chr22.tsv -d designfile_chipseq.chr22.txt -s 1-15 -g chipseqScript.txt
+  genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readsets.chipseqTest.chr22.tsv -d designfile_chipseq.chr22.txt -s 1-15 -g chipseqScript.txt
   bash chipseqScript.txt

 The commands will be sent to the job queue and you will be notified once each step is done.
 If everything runs smoothly, you should get **MUGQICexitStatus:0** or **Exit_status=0.** If that is not the case, then an error has occurred after which the pipeline usually aborts.
 To examine the errors, check the content of the **job_output** folder.